dendronhq/dendron-site/vault/dendron.topic.pod-v2.ref.builtin.google-docs.export.md

 ## Requirements
 - Your Google Account must be onboarded to our service.

 _**Note**: This feature is currently in Beta and requires your Google Account to be onboarded to our service.
-If you're interested in testing out this feature, please contact us at support@dendron.so or on Discord._
+If you're interested in testing out this feature, please [sign up for the beta here](https://airtable.com/shrP1yKjIDPFU4wHN)

 ## Side Effects
 -  this pod will add `documentId` and `revisionId` in the frontmatter of your note.